daranzolin/ViewPipeSteps/README.md

 ![Alt Text](https://media.giphy.com/media/24p7Q2DkFpy5slRhOy/giphy.gif)

 Alternatively, it can also serve as a more lively demonstration of the tidyverse.
-A possible teaching tool, perhaps.
+A teaching tool, perhaps.

 # Installation